ggez/aseprite/README.md

 A crate for loading data from the [aseprite](https://www.aseprite.org/) sprite editor.
 Should go along well with the [tiled](https://github.com/mattyhall/rs-tiled) crate, I hope!

 It does not load any actual images, just the metadata.
-Currently it only loads aseprite's JSON export format, and only when exported in a particular format that has all the options just right.
-I've yet to find a use case that won't cover though.
+Currently it only loads aseprite's JSON export format, and only when exported in the "json-array" format (which isn't the default for some reason but appears much more sensible than the alternative).

 Automatically exporting a sprite to a given format is documented here: <https://www.aseprite.org/docs/cli/>